Search

 Why are Mind Maps Effective?

-Nobel prize winner Dr. Roger Sperry’s research proved that visual forms of note making are more effective than written methods.
+Nobel prize winner Dr. Roger Sperry’s research helped establish that visual forms of note making are more effective than written methods.

 He showed that the brain is divided into two hemispheres that perform cortical skills like logic, imagination, color recognition, and others.
 These functions work in sync when you mindmap your thoughts, creating a lasting impression in your brain.